 You can also make adjustments to the working panel under the color wheel.

 Once you’re happy with the palette, you can save it on the right-hand side.
-Name your new palette, and choose to save it to Your Library so that you can easily find it from Adobe Illustrator.
+Name your new palette, and choose to save it to Your Library so that you can easily find it in Adobe Illustrator.

 How to find the saved color palette in Adobe Illustrator?